enix/kube-image-keeper/docs/high-availability.md

   root-password: <base64-encoded-value>
 ```

+It is NOT necessary to set `registry.persistence.enabled` to `true` to enable persistence through Minio.

+It is NOT necessary to configure the S3 endpoint when using this solution as it will be configured automatically by the chart.

 ## S3-compatible

 Any s3-compatible service can be used as a storage backend, including but not limited to AWS S3 and Minio.
+In the case you are using Minio, it has to be already installed somewhere.
+If you don't already have an instance of Minio running, please refer to the above section about how to install Minio as a dependency.

-Here is an example of values to enable minio (please refers to [docker registry S3 documentation](https://github.com/docker/docs/blob/main/registry/storage-drivers/s3.md) for more details):
+Here is an example of values to use an AWS bucket (please refers to [docker registry S3 documentation](https://github.com/docker/docs/blob/main/registry/storage-drivers/s3.md) for more details):

 ```yaml
 registry: